pyramidak/myBitmap/README.md

 # myBitmap

-Working with images, conversions of Bitmap, Cursor or Icon, wpf included.
+Working with images, conversions of Bitmap, Cursor or Icon, WPF included.
 This class is pure gold.

   Bitmap:
     BitmapSource to Drawing.Bitmap,